 Thus I am able to shape the characteristics of the bees in my apiary by selecting queens with desirable qualities.
-Alas the backyard beekeeper has difficulty choosing the drones to mate with his virgins.
+Alas the backyard keeper has difficulty choosing the drones to mate with his virgins.

 It was Darwin who first pointed out that, in like manner, Nature shapes all species by selecting which creatures are going to breed and produce subsequent generations.

 Prior to the industrial revolution in England there was a specie of bird that was primarily white, but with the odd black coat seen flying with the flock.

-However, when the Industrial Revolution got into full swing, all of Britain was coated with a swathe of coal dust.
-Before long black-coats actually had an advantage. and
+However, when the industrial revolution got into full swing, all of Britain was coated with a swathe of coal dust.
+Before long black coats actually had an advantage.

 That is Darwin's theory of natural selection and thinking Christians have not the slightest difficulty with it.
 As the environment changes, those that are able to adapt are the ones that will survive.

 Such is the nature of prejudice.
 However the open mature mind is not afraid to contemplate controversial subjects.
 Fact is, we all ought to weigh our treasured corner stones periodically.
 Some will rightly be overturned in time.

 The Charles Darwin theory of evolution, of course, is another matter.
 We'll leave that chestnut for another day.

 Incidentally, did you know that May 2016 was the first month ever when more electricity was generated from solar power than coal.
-Perhaps one day we'll see the white-coats predominate again.
+Perhaps one day we will see the white-coats predominate again.

 So there have been about 200 plus generations of Homo Sapiens.
 That's not many in 4 billion years.
 We occupy only a very small part of the history of the Earth.